Vancouver Public Library: Branches

 In 1927, the first permanent branch was opened in Kitsilano (2375 West Fourth Avenue).
 Sixteen years later, in 1943, the second branch, Kerrisdale (Forty-second Avenue and West Boulevard), came into service.
 Other branches followed throughout the years, with the last branch, the Terry Salman Branch, opening in 2011.
 The Strathcona Branch, which shared its collection and facilities with Lord Strathcona Elementary School, was removed from the system in 2016, pending the opening of the nə́c̓aʔmat ct Strathcona Branch.
 The new branch opened in the same community in 2017.

 Entrance to the Kensington branch.
 Kensington is one of 21 VPL branches.

 The Vancouver Public Library system now consists of 21 branches situated throughout the city.
 The administration centre, and also the largest branch, known as the Central Branch, is located at Library Square in downtown Vancouver.

-The oldest existing branch, the Kitsilano branch, is the regional reference library for the North Area division of the Libraries.